shebuildsrobots/gear_wings/README.md

 # Arduino IDE notes
-For borad, select Adafruit Trinket (ATtiny85 @16MHz).
+For board, select Adafruit Trinket (ATtiny85 @16MHz).
 To upload, hold and release the button on the Trinket to enter bootloader mode, then upload using programmer (Ctrl+Shift+U) or Sketch > Upload Using Programmer.

 # Recommended improvements:
 -Add washers between the cardboard and the gears to reduce friction.